DIVERSITY at LAWRENCE COMMUNITY PRIMARY SCHOOL

 Students from Liverpool John Moore's University came into school to make a film about hate crime.This film will be used by the Anthony Walker foundation for education purposes locally and nationally.

-In Year 1 through the ‘Celebrating Differences’ topic we identify and celebrate ways in which we are similar and different to others and acknowledge that acceptance of differences is key to a healthy world.
-We also celebrate the diversity of the different make up of families through the ‘Relationships’ topic.
+In Year 1, by celebrating differences, we identify and celebrate ways in which we are similar and different to others and acknowledge that acceptance of differences is key to a healthy world.
+We also celebrate the diversity of the different make up of family elationships.

-In Year 2 we look at the ways we are different and why this is a good thing in our Celebrating differences topic.
+In Year 2 we look at the ways we are different and why this is a good thing in our community.

 In Year 3 we look at different types of relationships and what constitutes a family.
 We also look at how people who are faced with challenges overcome obstacles such as Michaela ‘Chaeli’ Mycroft, a South African woman with cerebral palsy, who despite only using her arms and legs to a limited extent continues to push her boundaries and look at things she can do.